CurveDocs/curve-resources/docs/en/pools/calculating-yield.md

 These yield types are:

-*   **Base vAPY:** Shown on the first line, this number represents the fees that accrue to holders of the LP token based on trading volume.
-[More Info](https://resources.curve.finance/pools/understanding-curve-pools)​
+*   **Base vAPY:** Shown on the first line, this number represents the fees that accrue to holders of the LP token based on trading volume.​
 *   **$CRV Rewards tAPR:** Shown on the second line, the rewards tAPR represents the rate of $CRV token emissions one would have earned if the pool has a rewards gauge and the user stakes into this rewards gauge.
 The number is listed as a range of possible rewards, based on the user’s locked veCRV the size of this boost can vary.
-[More Info](https://resources.curve.finance/reward-gauges/understanding-gauges)​
+[More Info](../reward-gauges/overview.md)​
 *   **Incentives Rewards tAPR:** Some pools also choose to stream rewards in the form of a different token — this is represented on the third line if applicable.

 **`vAPY`** stands for _“variable annual percentage yield”_, this value calculates an annualized estimate of the trading fee yield based on the past day’s trading activity, inclusive of any effect of compounding.